Feasibility of one loop inflation in the light of CMB

-From the comparative study, we can see that the tensor to scalar ratio of the loop inflation with the current bound from SMYC for the range $13.43<\lambda<27.57$ \cite{arx} is much higher than the upper limit derived from BK18 (0.036) \cite{par}, PR 4 + BK18 (0.032) \cite{find}, LiteBIRD \cite{hazumi} and CMB S4 (0.004, future projected estimate) \cite{s4}.
-Moreover, analysis of the variation of tensor to scalar ratio with the scalar spectral index shows that all $\lambda>14.5$ are out of the 95$\%$ and 68$\%$ CL of both Planck2018 and BK18 bounds (see figure \ref{rvsns1}).
-We observe that $\lambda=14.5$ lies in 68$\%$ CL of Planck2018 but in 95$\%$ CL of BK18.
-Clearly, we can notice that for all $\lambda>14.5$, the loop inflationary scenario is disfavoured based on the current and future CMB observations with the existing values of the Yukawa coupling constant from SM sector under consideration.
+We study the scalar spectral index and tensor to scalar ratio of the one loop inflation with gauge coupling estimated from the presently available Yukawa coupling values from standard model particle physics \cite{arx} and is presented in Table \ref{loop1}.
+Next, we check the feasibility of this result for various parameters of the one loop inflation with the recent CMB estimates.
+From the comparative study (see Fig.\ref{rvsns1}), it can be observed that the tensor to scalar ratio of the loop inflation with the current bound from SMYC for the range $13.43<\lambda<27.57$ \cite{arx} is much higher than the upper limit derived from BK18 (0.036) \cite{par}, PR 4 + BK18 (0.032) \cite{find}, LiteBIRD \cite{hazumi} and CMB S4 (0.004, future projected estimate) \cite{s4}.
+Moreover, analysis of the variation of tensor to scalar ratio with the scalar spectral index shows that all $\lambda>14.5$ are out of the 95$\%$ and 68$\%$ CL of both Planck2018 and BK18 bounds (see Fig.\ref{rvsns1}).
+We can see that $\lambda=14.5$ lies in 68$\%$ CL of Planck2018 but in 95$\%$ CL of BK18.
+Clearly, it can be noticed that for all $\lambda>14.5$, the loop inflationary scenario is disfavoured based on the current and future projected CMB observations with the existing values of the Yukawa coupling constant from SM particle physics sector under consideration.